kplatis/city-map-guessr/README.md

 poetry install
 ```

-This installs all backend dependencies, including formatters and linters such as Black and Pylint.
+This installs all backend dependencies, including formatters and linters such as Black and Ruff.

 ### 🧩 Frontend setup